Sold Shares, Property, or Crypto?

 How to Calculate Capital Gain on Depreciable Assets for Partial Block of Asset Transfer

-Sale consideration doesn't reduce block's WDV to zero:
+Scenario 2: Sale consideration does not reduce the block’s WDV to zero

 Capital Gains Tax Worries?